 The rhododendron garden

-The museum is situated in a large, romantic park where old fine tree crowns from the ceiling over an underwood of rhododendrons.
+The museum is situated in a large, romantic park where old fine tree crowns over an underwood of rhododendrons from the ceiling.
 From the end of May and to the beginning of June, the park offers a very beautiful sight, i.e., a fantastic explosion of colours from the flowering rhododendrons, which can be admired when walking the small twisting paths between the magnificent bushes or while sitting at the strategically positioned park benches.
 The park is continuously changing.
 Recent years have included the planting of 500 new rhododendron plants every year.
-Get more information about the rhododendron garden.

 The sanctuary for endangered words